-- Transfer these parts from the old bottom case to the new one: - Plastic parts (I/O door, RAM cover). - Lock plate and IR lens, if not included with new case (see Figure 2-21). - Install new regulatory and serial-number labels on the bottom case-see the steps below. - Check that the audio PCA has two rubber bumpers attached to the board directly behind the two connectors. - Check that the audio PCA is securely attached to the underside of the motherboard before installing the motherboard.
+• Transfer these parts from the old bottom case to the new one:

+Plastic parts (I/O door, RAM cover).

+Lock plate and IR lens, if not included with new case (see Figure 2-21).

+- Install new regulatory and serial-number labels on the bottom case-see the steps below. - Check that the audio PCA has two rubber bumpers attached to the board directly behind the two connectors. - Check that the audio PCA is securely attached to the underside of the motherboard before installing the motherboard.
 The audio PCA can work loose if you flex the motherboard excessively. - Place the audio jack cover onto the audio jacks before you lower the motherboard into the case. - Raise the front edge of the motherboard only high enough for the PCMCIA pushbuttons to clear the bottom case.
 Work the I/O bracket into the back of the bottom case, then lower the front edge into the case. - Do not install screws into the motherboard next to the ac adapter socket or next to the plug-in module socket.
 (See Figure 2-21.)

-When installing the CPU module onto the motherboard, press on the white target (Figure 2-20).
-Otherwise, you could damage pressure-sensitive components.
+When installing the CPU module onto the motherboard, press it down above the connectors-but do not push on large components.
+Otherwise, you could damage pressure-sensitive components on the module.